 So, show content that your users want to see and do not push sales on them.
 You can create a separate online advertising strategy dedicated to sales.
 But sometimes people need a break from ads.
 This is why you need content marketing.

-If their account was filled with photos of their chip aisle when it’s buy one get one free, customers would be less engaged with their content.
+If their account was filled with photos of their chip aisle when it’s buying one get one free, customers would be less engaged with their content.

 Although this is a supermarket they have built their brand in such a way that it comes off as a source for professional recipes and cooking tips.